Ibn Sirin

-Muhammad Ibn Sirin (محمد بن سيرين, romanized: Muḥammad Ibn Sirīn) (born in Basra) was a Muslim tabi' as he was a contemporary of Anas ibn Malik.
+Muhammad Ibn Sirin (محمد بن سيرين, romanized: Muḥammad Ibn Sirīn) (born in Basra) was an Arab Muslim tabi' as he was a contemporary of Anas ibn Malik.
 He is claimed by some to have been an interpreter of dreams, though others regard the books to have been falsely attributed to him.
 Once regarded as the same person as Achmet son of Seirim, this is no longer believed to be true, as shown by Maria Mavroudi.

 Biography

 According to Yehia Gouda's reference book on Muslim oneiromancy Dreams and Their Meanings (ISBN 0-533-08877-1, published in 1991), Abu Bakr Muhammad Ibn Sirin Al-Ansari (33-110 AH; 654–728), was born in Basra, as mentioned, in 654, i.e., the 33rd year after Muhammad's leaving from Makkah to the then Medina.
 His birth came two years before the end of the rule of Caliph Uthman ibn Affan.

-Muhammad's father (the name Abu Bakr was seldom used) was one of the many captives taken by Khalid ibn al-Walid after the Battle of Ayn al-Tamr.
+Muhammad's father (the name Abu Bakr was seldom used) was one the Christian Arab teenagers belonging to the tribes of al-Namir taken by Khalid ibn al-Walid after the Battle of Ayn al-Tamr.
 He was a coppersmith from a town called Jirjaya (Gerzhiya) (Arabic: جرجرايا, south east of Baghdad), settled and working there, where a decisive battle took place in year 12.
 According to the Encyclopedia of Islam (London; Leiden & E.J.
 Brill, 1971), vol. 3, p.
 947, Ibn Sirin's mother, Safiyya – a servant of the caliph Abu Bakr – was held in such esteem within the community that when she died, her laying-out was performed by three of Muhammad's wives and eighteen Badris (veterans of the battle of Badr), led by Ubay ibn Ka'b, were present at her burial.
 'Umar sent him as a present, either directly to Anas ibn Malik (one of the most authoritative sources on the life and opinions expressed by Muhammad) or first to a man called Talha Al-Bukhari (from Bukhara, Central Asia) who, in turn, gave him to Anas.